paesanilab/MB-Fit/README.md

 Version v0.2.3 (Under development, not released.)
 * Fixed a bug where retrieve_best_fit() would think some converged fits failed to converge.
+* Fixed a bug where make clean would not correctly remove all executables.

 Version v0.2.2
 * Fixed a bug where Qchem optimizations would crash when using the